gibran/mercury-rust/README.md

    and network protocols plus some common utility code.
    Your starting point is maybe `protocol/mercury.capnp` describing a simple network protocol with Cap'n'Proto while `lib.rs` translates it to business logic in Rust.
-   Note that the `handshake` modul is only for testing, we'll drop it when a Diffie-Hellman key exchange is properly implemented.
+   Note that the `handshake` module is only for testing, we'll drop it when a Diffie-Hellman key exchange is properly implemented.
  - `home-node` implements a server for the protocol.
  - `connect` implements a client.
 You can use `HomeClientCapnProto` from `protocol_capnp.rs`